lscia/ecse373_f22_team4_lab5/README.md

   7. Moves the arm based on that IK
   8. Resets the arm to the "default" position
   9. Returns the arm to the home along the linear actuator (roughly the center)
-- If it is unable to find a suitable IK solution, the arm simply does not attempt to move over the first product
+- If it is unable to find a suitable IK solution, the arm simply does not attempt to move over the product

 ## KNOWN ISSUES

 This package has several known issues currently:
-- The target_link_libraries function in CMakeLists does not work with ur10_kin
-- The IK solver does not return solutions for certain bins/products
-- The launch file cannot locate the ecse_373_ariac package
 - A trajectory abort caused by colliding with the environment will sometimes result in unpredictable trajectory behavior
+- The arm does not always reach the products, as it will collide with the logical cameras.

 ## DEPENDENCIES